Sensitive skin sucks. And you’ll often feel like it’s impossible to find products that won’t make your face feel all irritated, red and inflamed.

 “It’s a natural skin replenishing, skin-restoring, moisturising antioxidant that helps to make up the extracellular matrix structure,” explains Gajic.
 “It can reach deep into the dermis layer of the skin to mix with, attract, and maintain water.”

 Gajic said sodium hyaluronate can also help speed up wound healing by controlling inflammation and redirecting blood vessels to areas of damaged skin.
+It is truly one of the best ingredients for sensitive skin.

 Pretty neat, huh?